niall-thurrat/fishcatch-api/README.md

 2. What pros/cons do this solution have?

 ### ANSWER 3
 I used passport local authentication and JSON Web Tokens to authenticate and authorize users in my solution.
 I wanted to use this to keep things simple as I was conscious that this was a university project and I didn't want to over complicate things.
-The othe solution I considered was OAuth2 but it seemed to be more complicated to implement this as third parties were involved.
+The other solution I considered was OAuth2 but it seemed to be more complicated to implement this as third parties were involved.

 PROS
 Using passport meant that a lot of the hard work was done for me, especially in relation to manging the JWT tokens.
-Once implemented it was really easy to asscess the user on the request object using middleware that could be placed on which ever route I wanted and the Authorization headers were taken care of in my responses.
-I was able to make my own authorization middleware specific to both fish resources and the users own fish collection.
+Once implemented it was really easy to asscess the 'user' on the request object using middleware that could be placed on which ever route I wanted.
+I was able to make my own authorization middleware specific to both fish and hook resources as well as the users' own fish collections.

 CONS
 After implementation of passport I then started to work on strengthening the validation of my users credentials which is something which must be robust.
 This was quite a bit of work.
 I also realized that I would need to handle password changes (not done yet) and all this would need to be documented to a certain degree.
-If I had of spent a little more time trying to figure out how to implement OAuth2, I could have had a third party do all that for me: it would have saved me a lot of work, provided safer validation, and come with easily accessible and thourough documentation.
+If I had of spent a little more time trying to figure out how to implement OAuth2, I could have had a third party do all that for me: it would have saved me a lot of work, provided safer validation and come with easily accessible and thourough documentation.

 ### QUESTION 4
 Explain how your webhook works.